The Ultimate Dyno Session Preparation Guide

 Cleanliness: if something is clean it makes fault finding a whole lot easier – do not think you are taking your car to a grease monkey garage, typically rolling roads are in a clinically clean test environment.
 So if your car is an off road racer, (or your circuit car has had a trip to the gravel!) make sure the dirt and debris has been washed off.
 Had a previous oil leak?
 Jet wash the engine bay.
 Clean cars are nicer to work on.
 Even the inside of the car too, if the tuner has to access your ecu for a fault find and it’s located under the dash, make sure the area is clear, clean and accessible.

-Carburettors: generally carburettor cars cause us less downtime on the Dyno than EFI cars, as generally they are run prior to turning up, or with at least a little knowledge and a screwdriver customers are often able to at least drive the vehicle beforehand and weed out some of the teething problems.
+Carburettors: generally carburettor cars don’t cause us much downtime on the Dyno, as generally they are run prior to turning up, or with at least a little knowledge and a screwdriver customers are often able to at least drive the vehicle beforehand and weed out some of the teething problems.
 Carburettors tend to bring their own particular problems, especially if they are old and worn.
 We often see rare vehicles, so if you have spare Carb parts for it, or even a spare Carb, bring them with you.
 If you have basic mechanical knowledge, you can even check base settings for the carburettor are in place as lots of information is readily available thanks to the internet, things like float heights etc. It’s also important to make sure the carburettor and choke sizes are suitably sized for the application, or if in doubt ask the tuner or engine builder before arriving for recommendations.
-A regular problem we experienced a few years back was a trend of people having carburettors soda blasted, this infact caused no end of trouble with blocked galleries, if you are going to have a carburettor serviced make sure it is ultrasonically cleaned so no debris is left in the carburettor galleries after cleaning.
+A regular problem we experienced a few years back was a trend of people having carburettors soda blasted, this in fact caused no end of trouble with blocked galleries, if you are going to have a carburettor serviced make sure it is ultrasonically cleaned so no debris is left in the carburettor galleries after cleaning.
 Old and contaminated fuel in carburettor float bowls can also cause many engine running ailments.

 Make sure the ecu is accessible, and if not, leave the comms lead connected.
 If your ecu has a serial number or password, write this on the comms lead.
 If you have an unfamiliar ecu, leave the software CD, manual, or better still, a laptop that communicates with the ECU in the car – we often spend many hours trying to find correct software versions for oddball or old ECUs.
 Make sure all the sensors operate and are positioned correctly, pressure sensors, temp sensors.
 The throttle position sensor is a regular favourite for issues, either wired up wrong or causing fluctuations or dead spots.
 Most ecu manufacturers (or recommended resellers) are able to supply a factory base map or offer technical support to help at minimum get an engine to a point where it runs – if it runs that’s often half the battle won as you are then able to check for leaks and run the engine to operating temperature as well as check sensor operation prior to arriving.

 New engines: putting to bed some old myths here – long story short – a Dyno is the best place to first start and break an engine in.
 It’s in a controlled environment, with professionals monitoring it.
 A brand new engine won’t be thrashed from 0 miles, a standard break in procedure can be first carried out at various engine speeds and loads with all critical items monitored at all times, temperatures, pressures etc in a carefully controlled safe testing environment, not to mention well trained eyes and ears with years of experience looking out for any early warning signs of potential problems that you would never know about trying to run an engine in on the road.
-It can be a good idea to ready fit a accurate mechanical oil pressure and fuel pressure gauge if this is not ecu monitored as this will save initial set up time.
+It can be a good idea to ready fit a accurate mechanical oil pressure and fuel pressure gauge as this will save initial set up time.

 If cam timing is going to be adjusted, it can be helpful to know how far timing can be safely moved.
 Most reputable engine builders will measure and log valve to piston clearance and keep a record, or even mark safe positions for vernier pulleys min/max adjustment.

-Oval race cars: really this one is aimed at those with high power, and relatively low speeds, particularly when 2 speed gearboxes are used (or cars with multiple second gears I.e national hot rods etc) – so for this it is sometimes necessary to have a “Dyno gear” or large diameter wheels to increase the potential top speed to prevent wheel slip on the rollers (typically at least 100mph) – a must before arriving for the Dyno session.
+Oval race cars: really this one is aimed at those with high power, and relatively low speeds, particularly when 2 speed gearboxes are used (or cars with multiple second gears i.e National Hot Rods etc) – so for this it is sometimes necessary to have a “Dyno gear” or large diameter wheels to increase the potential top speed to prevent wheel slip on the rollers (typically at least 100mph) – a must before arriving for the Dyno session.
 Special care should be taken here as all the rotating parts will be turning faster than normally achieved racing speeds for these specialist vehicles, so make sure their condition is up to the job.

 Body panels / ride height: 99% of the time this isn’t a problem for normal road cars, but if your vehicle is particularly low you may wish to raise the ride height or remove low panels, eg front splitters, however we are able to get single seater formula cars onto our Dyno with minimal fuss.
 What can be an idea is to consider how the vehicle may be strapped down on the Dyno, example if your car is flat bottomed with a large rear diffuser, consider removing this so straps can be attached to the rear of the chassis.
 The same can be said for race cars or formula cars, front wings/bumpers can be removed, or side pods for access for cooling fans, or access to components the tuner may need to get to, e.g front grille on a classic mini to allow easy distributor access is a common one.